davideast/hnpwa-api/README.md

 Two reasons: **latency** and **same domain**.

 ### Latency
-If you're building an HNPWA you'll need to cut down on latency across the globe.
 This API is designed for Firebase Hosting which is backed by a global CDN.
 Responses are cached in edges around the globe which results in low latency.

 [Latency test: CDN cached vs. in memory cache](https://latency.apex.sh/?url=https%3A%2F%2Fhnpwa-api.firebaseapp.com%2Fnews%3Fpage%3D1&compare=https%3A%2F%2Fnode-hnapi.herokuapp.com%2Fnews%3Fpage%3D1)

 ### Same domain
 With HTTP/2 you reuse one connection per domain.
-If your API is on a separate domain, that's two TCP connections instead of one.
 This package allows you to easily deploy your own HNAPI on your own domain for one nice TCP connection.

 ## Install
 ```bash